drewm27/speakerrankings/pocket-size.md

 ### #1 [Tribit Stormbox Micro 2](https://www.amazon.com/Tribit-StormBox-Portable-Speaker-Built/dp/B09Q59321N/ref=sr_1_1_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=137e8f0b9211bde7e1528468ba51ea8f&camp=1789&creative=9325): $48

 - Positives: Best in class sound.
 Much deeper bass than most other speakers in the size.
 Built in strap is super useful for attaching it to things.
 Very neutral.
+To have it aimed directly at you unclip the strap and the speaker will sit upright with a slight lean back.
 - Negatives: Finicky phone charging, which doesn't usually work.
 - Max Volume: 96db
 - Bass Extension: 59hz